Faroukhamadi/alyasator/README.md

 ## About

-This is a simple command-line tool to create aliases for your commands.
-It is written in Rust and is definitely blazingly fast.
+Alyasator is a lightning-fast command-line tool designed to streamline your command usage through aliases.
+Crafted in Rust, it offers speed and efficiency for your daily terminal tasks.

 ## Requirements

-Rust and Cargo are required to build this project.
-You can install them from [here](https://rustup.rs).
+To build this project, ensure you have Rust and Cargo installed.
+Don't have them yet?
+Get them [here](https://rustup.rs).

 ## Installation